-The Company reimburses BC Partners for an allocable portion of compensation paid by the Servicing Agent (or its affiliates) to the Company's Chief Financial Officer, associated management personnel (based on a percentage of time such individuals devote, on an estimated basis, to the business affairs of the Company), and out-of-pocket expenses.
+The Company reimburses BC Partners for an allocable portion of compensation paid to the Company's Chief Financial Officer, associated management personnel (based on a percentage of time such individuals devote, on an estimated basis, to the business affairs of the Company), and out-of-pocket expenses.
 While the Servicing Agent performs certain administrative functions for the Company, the management functions of the Company are wholly performed by the Company's management team.
-For the three months ended June 30, 2022, the Company incurred administrative fees of \$0.3 million (June 30, 2021 - \$0.3 million).
-For the six months ended June 30, 2022, the Company incurred administrative fees of \$0.6 million (June 30, 2021 - \$0.5 million).
-As at June 30, 2022, administration fees payable to BC Partners was \$0.3 million (December 31, 2021 - \$0.2 million).
+For the year ended December 31, 2022, the Company incurred administrative fees of \$1.7 million (December 31, 2021 - \$1.1 million).
+As at December 31, 2022, administration fees payable to BC Partners was \$0.3 million (December 31, 2021 - \$0.2 million).